 Problem AddressedAlthough most communities have publicly or privately funded agencies to assist newly released prisoners in reentering the community by helping them secure training, employment, transportation, and housing, few of these programs address health care needs.
 In fact, most prisoners are released with no medical insurance, plan for a medical home, health records, or knowledge of available community resources.
-As a result, these prisoners are more likely to be in poor health and to return to prison.
+As a result, these prisoners are more likely to be in poor health and return to prison.

 - Poor access to health care: Most parolees do not have medical insurance or access to stable sources of medical services.1 In Muskegon County, those released from prison generally did not have insurance or a copy of their medical records; had only a 30-day supply of their medications; did not have a medical home; and had not been screened to determine eligibility for medical coverage through public programs.

-- Contributing to high rates of recidivism: Recidivism rates of paroled or newly released prisoners remain very high; one study found that two-thirds of released prisoners were rearrested within 3 years.3 Poor physical and mental health contribute to these high rates, as ex-prisoners seek the "security" of the life they knew in prison.
+- Contributions to high rates of recidivism: Recidivism rates of paroled or newly released prisoners remain very high; one study found that two-thirds of released prisoners were rearrested within 3 years.3 Poor physical and mental health contribute to these high rates, as ex-prisoners seek the "security" of the life they knew in prison.

 Description of the Innovative ActivityThe Muskegon Community Health Project developed a pathway that uses medical navigators to help newly released or paroled prisoners obtain their medical records, find a medical home, and access needed primary care and specialty services.
 The health navigation program began in Muskegon County and currently serves two neighboring counties in Michigan.
 Key elements of the pathway include the following:

 - Identification of soon-to-be-released prisoners: The Michigan Department of Corrections sends the health project a listing and case review of each individual to be released within 6 months.